jverbus/jverbus.github.io/_posts/2024-08-15-finding-ai-generated-faces-in-the-wild.md

 title: "Finding AI-Generated Faces in the Wild"
 description: "A top-performing approach for detecting both GAN- and diffusion-generated faces in the wild."
 category: AI and Machine Learning
-tags: [LinkedIn, machine learning, AI, Generative AI]
+tags: [LinkedIn, machine learning, AI, Generative AI, deepfake]
 ---
 {% include JB/setup %}